-Our Board of Directors currently consists of ten members, including one executive director and nine non-executive directors.
+Our Board of Directors currently consists of eleven members, including one executive director and ten non-executive directors.

-Our Articles of Association require that those directors who were appointed by the Board since our 2020 annual general meeting of shareholders must retire from office and may offer themselves for reelection.
-Accordingly, Lisa Deschamps will retire from office and offer herself for re-election by our shareholders at the AGM.
+Our Articles of Association require that those directors who were appointed by the Board since our 2021 annual general meeting of shareholders must retire from office and may offer themselves for reelection.
+Accordingly, James Brady will retire from office and offer himself for re-election by our shareholders at the AGM.

 In accordance with our Articles of Association, one-third (or such number nearest to but not exceeding one-third) of the Company's directors retire from office at every annual general meeting of shareholders.
 Retiring directors are eligible for re-election and, if no other director is elected to fill his or her position and the director is willing, shall be re-elected by default.
 The directors to retire at the annual general in every year shall include (so far as necessary to obtain the number required) any director who wishes to retire and not to offer himself or herself for re-election.
 Any further directors so to retire shall be the directors who have been longest in office since their last election.
 As between directors of equal seniority, the directors to retire shall in the absence of agreement be selected from among them by lot.
-Of the nine directors subject to retirement by rotation, David Ebsworth, Ph.D., Martin Edwards, M.D. and Anders Ullman, M.D., Ph.D. will, on this occasion, retire from office and stand for re-election by our shareholders.
+Of the 10 directors subject to retirement by rotation, Kenneth Cunningham, M.D., Rishi Gupta and Vikas Sinha will, on this occasion, retire from office and stand for re-election by our shareholders.
+Dr. Andrew Sinclair will retire at the conclusion of the AGM and not seek re-election.

-Having carried out an evaluation of the individual performance of each of Lisa Deschamps, David Ebsworth, Ph.D., Martin Edwards, M.D. and Anders Ullman, M.D., Ph.D. with the support of the Nomination and Corporate Governance Committee, our Board of Directors is satisfied that their performance continues to be effective and that they continue to demonstrate commitment to their roles.
-The Board of Directors considers that it is entirely appropriate for each of Ms. Deschamps, Dr. Ebsworth, Dr. Edwards and Dr. Ullman to seek re-election at the AGM.
+Having carried out an evaluation of the individual performance of each of Kenneth Cunningham, M.D., Rishi Gupta, Vikas Sinha and James Brady with the support of the Nomination and Corporate Governance Committee, our Board of Directors is satisfied that their performance continues to be effective and that they continue to demonstrate commitment to their roles.
+The Board of Directors considers that it is entirely appropriate for each of Kenneth Cunningham, M.D., Rishi Gupta, Vikas Sinha and James Brady to seek reelection at the AGM.